-- Vaccines are one the safest, most cost-effective ways to save children's lives, improve health, and ensure long-term economic prosperity. - Thanks to a measles and rubella vaccine that costs less than \$2 per child, measles deaths have dropped 84% since 2000 [If asked: 89,780 deaths in 2016] - 30 years ago, polio paralyzed over 1,000 kids each day, but thanks to the polio vaccine, cases have dropped 99.9% and the world is now nearly polio-free. - In the past 20 years, immunization has prevented 20 million deaths globally. - The UN is a central partner in amplifying US investment in global vaccines as part of the Sustainable Development Goals, from UNICEF procuring vaccines that reach 45% of the world's children, to WHO coordinating emergency response. - Share your story: Why are you passionate about immunizing children?
-Have you been involved in your community or have a personal connection?
+- Vaccines are one the safest, most cost-effective ways to save children's lives, improve health, and ensure long-term economic prosperity. - Thanks to the measles and rubella vaccine, which costs less than \$2 per child, measles deaths have dropped 84% since 2000 [If asked: 89,780 deaths in 2016] - 30 years ago, polio paralyzed over 1,000 kids each day.
+Now, thanks to the polio vaccine, cases have dropped 99.9% and the world is nearly polio-free. - Over the past 20 years, vaccines have prevented 20 million deaths globally. - The UN plays a crucial role in amplifying U.S. investment in global immunization programs, as UNICEF administers vaccines that reach 45% of the world's children and the World Health Organization coordinates outbreak responses. - Share your story: Why are you passionate about immunizing children?
+Do you have a personal connection?
+How have you been involved in your community?

-Additional Background on U.S. Global Vaccine Activities
+Background on U.S. Global Vaccine Activities

-The US government has a long history of bipartisan support for global health and global immunization programs delivered through the work of the U.S. Agency for International Development (USAID), the U.S. Centers for Disease Control and Prevention (CDC), and international organizations like GAVI, the Vaccine Alliance, the World Health Organization (WHO), and the United Nations Children's Fund (UNICEF)
+The US government has a long history of bipartisan support for global health and global immunization programs through the work of USAID, CDC, and international organizations like GAVI, the Vaccine Alliance, WHO, and UNICEF.